Senri Kawaguchi: Career

 Throughout 2017, she participated in events to promote Yamaha Drum's 50th anniversary—culminating in a concert on stage with Dave Weckl, Steve Gadd, and Akira Jimbo on 2 September.
 Artists that she worked with in 2017 included Bootsy Collins on his album World Wide Funk, which was released in October 2017 and Jan Erling Holberg, with whom she worked on the single Aim to Please.
-In September, 2017 she performed with Saisse and Sabal-Lecco for a televised performance at the 2017 Tokyo Jazz Festival at NHK Hall, after which they performed at various venues, including Motion Blue in Tokyo, which was recorded and released as a DVD and Blu-ray, and for which they won the Nissan Jazz Japan Award 2017 for Best Live Performance.
+In September 2017 she performed with Saisse and Sabal-Lecco for a televised performance at the 2017 Tokyo Jazz Festival at NHK Hall, after which they performed at various venues, including Motion Blue in Tokyo, which was recorded and released as a DVD and Blu-ray, and for which they won the Nissan Jazz Japan Award 2017 for Best Live Performance.
 In September, she began performing with one of Japan's leading jazz orchestras, Eric Miyashiro's Blue Note Tokyo All-Star Jazz Orchestra.
 In October 2017, she travelled to Bengaluru where she participated in the 2017 October Octaves with Indian fusion violinist Abhijith PS Nair.

 In 2019, she graduated from Waseda University.
 Also in 2019, she was invited by Jun Abe to join a band which he was setting up combining traditional Japanese instruments with modern ones.
-In 2021, it was announced that the band would be named ZAON.
+In 2021, it was announced that the band would be named ZAON (坐音).

-In 2020, she played drums as a guest player for single album Ritual iDance of London based Swedish progressive rock and jazz pianist Anders Helmerson.
+In 2020, she played drums as a guest player for single album Ritual iDance of London-based Swedish progressive rock and jazz pianist Anders Helmerson.

 In 2021, she led a performance on the rooftop of the Andaz Tokyo Toranomon Hills with seven other young Japanese performers for the closing ceremony of One Young World Munich 2021.
 A film "Senri's Seven", directed by Lilou Augier was made about preparations for this performance; it included some music from the actual performance.
 They also performed as "The Jazz Avengers" at Billboard Live YOKOHAMA and Billboard Live OSAKA.
 In 2023, the Jazz Avengers announced their first album and release tour on their YouTube channel.

+On February 26, 2015, The Jazz Avengers announced their hiatus starting May 2, 2025 on their website.

+Since 2022, she has been playing with bassist Masatoshi Mizuno and guitarist Shoya Kitagawa in the jazz fusion band Nankai TRIO.
+They released their first album, Antarctica, in April 2025.